goldendoggies/JH-recipes/README.md

 foobar.singularize('phenomena')
 ```

+'''css
+SOME CSS CODE

+'''

 ##  Other items to create in the future:

-1. [ ] Links to other recipes/home
+[ ] Links to other recipes/home
-2. [ ] Images of my recipes
+[ ] Images of my recipes
-3. [ ] Check buttons and a JS script to tell me 'good job' once all steps have been  completed
+[ ] Check buttons and a JS script to tell me 'good job' once all steps have been  completed
-4. [ ] Access this project via Replit
+[X] Access this project via Replit
-5.  tbd
+[ ] tbd

 ## Contributing